Our Flag does not fly because the wind moves it...It flies with the last breath of each soldier who died protecting it...

 Guest Book Visit Guest Book History Main Page

 From March 22, 2002 until November 9, 2009 there were 100,000 visitors to memories past of Port Lyautey.
-Now the visitor's register has rolled over and we begin the count below from November 9th forward.
+Then on September 9, 2016, Jerry Zimmerman of West Alles Wisconsin, became visitor 200,000 to the Port Lyautey website.
+Now the visitor's register has rolled over and we begin the count below from September 9th forward.